Coronavirus (COVID-19) Preparedness Information

 - EMS will continue to use the dedicated entrance at the ER

-- All staff, vendors, patients and visitors will need to receive required screening to include temperature for entrance approval into the facility.
-Wrist bands will be given to wear once screening is completed and entrance is allowed inside facility
+- All staff, vendors, patients and visitors will need to receive required screening to include temperature for entrance approval into the facility

 - All patients and visitors must meet visitor policy